 And the tribe of

-any of various large diurnal birds of prey having naked heads and weak claws and feeding chiefly on carrion
+a large diurnal bird of prey feeding chiefly on carrion

 Vultures flying circles in the sky hot.